Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Activity - Grammar and Speaking: Completing and Forming Sentences, Controlled and Freer Practice - Pair Work - Elementary (A1-A2) - 25 minutes

 In this free present simple speaking activity, students talk about their Monday to Friday routines using present simple affirmative and negative sentences.
 First, students complete sentences about a partner's Monday to Friday routine by guessing the information and writing it in the spaces provided.
-Students then take it in turns to read out each sentence to their partner, e.g. 'I think that you wake up at 7 a.m. every day'.
+Students then take turns reading each sentence to their partner, e.g. 'I think that you wake up at 7 a.m. every day.'
 Their partner tells them if the statement is right or wrong.
 If the student's guess is wrong, their partner gives the correct information by first making a present simple negative sentence followed by an affirmative sentence, e.g. 'I don't wake up at 7 a.m.
-I wake up at 6 a.m. because I go jogging in the park'.
+I wake up at 6 a.m. because I go jogging in the park.'
 The student with the most correct guesses at the end of the activity wins.
 When the students have finished, they discuss whether they have a lot in common with their partner or not.

 Monday to Friday Preview